 Once out of recovery they then pushed our beautiful, vulnerable and sick, baby, in his huge cot across the hospital, through the cold open and busy public areas, and up into a public lift.
 I can’t begin to tell you how this feels.
 In-fact, I now find this so hard that Matt always accompanies him out of surgery.
 I simply can not cope with other people being near him and the urge to protect means that I glare at everyone within a metre radius.
 A fat man, once sneezed in the lift when Harry was going down (for another surgery).
 To say, I wasn’t sympathic was an understatement.

 We then returned to the ward, and after being told that Harry needed to be lifted horizontally, we were told that only I could stay overnight.
 I was horrified- “but I NEED MATT” was my wide eyed reply.
-Sorry, came the nurse’s brisk response- “only one parent”.
+Sorry, said the nurse – “only one parent”.
 I was still struggling to lift from the C-section.
 How on earth was I going to lift him properly and keep him completely horizontal?
 It just felt overwhelming.

 Now my heart will always be loyal to the hospital because, with them and their expertise, we simply wouldn’t have Harry now.
 The neuro-team have always been kind and supportive, but we only see them during the day.
 The night-times, however are hell, there simply is not enough staff.
 Not our words- the nurses.

 At night, there are so few staff, its frightening and extremely lonely.
 On his first night post-operation, Harry cried..and cried and then he cried some more.
 At one point I thought his wound was leaking.
 It was then that someone begrudgingly called a Registar arrived, she took one look at Harry and picked him up vertically.
-“What the hell are you doing?!”
+“What are you doing?!”
 I cried “you’re supposed to keep him horizontal” (trust me, with a C-section scar and no help, this had not been easy).
-She shrugged and said “I’m sorry, I didn’t know that”.
+She looked at me, apologetically and said “I’m sorry, I didn’t know that”.

 I cried and called Matt.
 “I’m coming he said, I don’t care.
 I will sit outside the ward if I have to”.
 He must have been buzzing to be let in from about 5am and at 6:42 he walked onto the ward.
 It was, and still is, that I only feel that Harry is truly safe, when he is there.
 His practical and emotional support is what we both need.
 I understand that the NHS is broke so they can’t fund more night staff, so then for the Love of God, why can’t they let him stay??

-Don’t get me wrong, many of the nurses were lovely and showed tremendous support and professional care.
+Don’t get me wrong, it is obvious to me that everyone is trying their very best, with the resources they have.
 However, when you feel vulnerable and scared you need to be in an environment where you feel safe.
-You also need someone to stop, give you time, and clearly explain things in a way that you understand.
-Note to medical staff: Sleep deprived parents, anxiety and medical acronyms do not mix well!
+You also need someone to be able to stop, give you time, and clearly explain things in a way that you understand.
+Note: Sleep deprived parents, anxiety and medical acronyms do not mix well!